NaveenKumar1416/port-demo-app/README.md

-# Port Demo Application – Docker & CI Pipeline
+**Port Demo Application – Docker & CI Pipeline**

-## Project Overview
+**Project Overview**

-This project demonstrates how an application runs inside a Docker container, how ports are mapped between the host and container, and how a CI pipeline builds and pushes the Docker image automatically using GitHub Actions.
+- This project demonstrates how an application runs inside a Docker container, how ports are mapped between the host and container, and how a CI pipeline builds and pushes the Docker image automatically using GitHub Actions.

-The main focus of this project is to clearly understand and explain Docker port mapping and Docker-based CI workflows.
+- The main focus of this project is to clearly understand and explain Docker port mapping and Docker-based CI workflows.

----

-## Technologies Used
+**Technologies Used**

 - Python (Flask)
 - Docker